cristhian2121/pluss_worker/README.md

             "host": "localhost"
         }`

-after you can commnet the line `initialize_flask_server_debugger_if_needed()` in  main.py after run server and descomment linea all rigth, now debbuger with VsCode
+after you can commnet the line `initialize_flask_server_debugger_if_needed()` in  main.py after run server and discomment the linea and all rigth, now debbuger with VsCode